hopetcmclinic/hopetcmclinic/SimpleSites/content/pages/en/treatments/acupuncture.md

 <div class="space-y-4 mb-8">
     <div class="border-l-4 border-primary pl-4">
         <h3 class="text-lg font-bold text-gray-800">Does acupuncture hurt?</h3>
-        <p class="text-gray-700">Not usually.
-The needles are hair-thin.
-You may feel a small prick upon insertion, but the sensation (De Qi) that follows is more of a dull ache or pressure, which is therapeutic, not painful.</p>
+        <p class="text-gray-700">Most people feel little to no pain.
+You may notice mild soreness, heaviness, fullness, or a warm or radiating sensation, which is normal.
+Occasionally, a brief sharp or electrical feeling may occur if there is significant stagnation in the meridian or a small blood vessel or nerve is irritated.
+If this happens, let your practitioner know—they can quickly adjust the needle to relieve the discomfort.</p>
     </div>
     <div class="border-l-4 border-primary pl-4">
         <h3 class="text-lg font-bold text-gray-800">How many sessions will I need?</h3>
-        <p class="text-gray-700">This depends on your condition.
-Acute issues (like a stiff neck) might resolve in 2-3 sessions.
-Chronic conditions (like long-term back pain) often require a course of 6-10 treatments to see lasting results.
-We will create a personalized plan for you.</p>
+        <p class="text-gray-700">It varies by condition.
+Acute issues may resolve quickly, while chronic conditions often require ongoing care for reliable results.
+Consistent acupuncture treatments typically lead to reliable results.</p>
     </div>
     <div class="border-l-4 border-primary pl-4">
         <h3 class="text-lg font-bold text-gray-800">Is acupuncture covered by insurance?</h3>
-        <p class="text-gray-700">Yes, most Extended Health Plans in British Columbia cover acupuncture treatments provided by a Registered Acupuncturist (R.Ac.).
-We can often direct bill your insurance provider for you.</p>
+        <p class="text-gray-700">Yes, most Extended Health Plans in British Columbia cover acupuncture treatments by a Registered Acupuncturist (R.Ac.).
+We provide detailed receipts that you can submit to your insurance for reimbursement.
+Check your specific plan for coverage limits.</p>
     </div>
 </div>